-Chishio Japanese Maple is primarily valued in the landscape or garden for its ornamental upright and spreading habit of growth.
-It has attractive green deciduous foliage which emerges red in spring.
-The small lobed palmate leaves are highly ornamental and turn outstanding shades of yellow, orange and scarlet in the fall.
+Kandy Kitchen Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has attractive green deciduous foliage which emerges scarlet in spring.
+The lobed palmate leaves are highly ornamental and turn an outstanding scarlet in the fall.
+The smooth bark and dark red branches add an interesting dimension to the landscape.